dmhink12/dmhink12.github.io/index.md

 System.out.println("Hello World!");
 Hello World!
 ```
-This is a page so you can check out my various social media accounts as well as my resume and other info about myself.:smile:
+This is a page so you can check out my various social media accounts as well as my resume and other info about myself.

 ## Education
 ### **Virginia Polytechnic Institute and State University (Virginia Tech)**